The Cabin’s Unique Addiction Family Programme

 Benefits and Outcomes of Attending our Addiction Family Programme

-The main goal of this family programme is to help the family develop a new understanding for the disease of addiction and strategies for coping with it within the family.
+The main goal of this family programme is to help the family develop a new understanding of the disease of addiction and strategies for coping with it within the family.
 It is also a time to create a long-term plan for how family members can aid in their loved one’s long-term addiction recovery goals.
 In some cases, where underlying family issues are quite intense, we may refer you to a family addiction counsellor or support group in your area for follow-up.